taustation-fan/taustation-fan.github.io/README.md

 This means that if you take a stim that's of the same [tier](#tiers) as you, you'll gain the toxicity equal to stim's declared Toxicity percentage.
 However, if you are taking a stim one tier lower than yourself, you'll gain double of the stim's declared toxicity, if you are two tiers higher than the stim, you get triple of the stim's declared toxicity etc.

-**Exception: if you take a stim of the higher tier than yourself, you immediately gain 100% Toxicity and land in Sick Bay.**

-Before the last significant development update of stims functionality, which significantly improved their usefulness and decreased toxicity, there were risky cases when high-level players would immediately land in the Sick Bay by taking just one stim.
-This is not possible anymore with the current levelcap (25), but mind the future changes!

 #### So, what's the gain?
 (Stat boost)

 The stat boost is calculated by the following formula: